 “I just started eating at home more.
 I didn’t actively make that decision to eat healthier,” she said.

-In three years, she lost 100 pounds and she has maintained her weight for three years.
-She's proud of what she’s accomplished.
+In three years, she lost 100 pounds and she has maintained her weight for three years, before losing an additional 12 pounds.
+She's proud of how far she's come.

 Lester, who shared her story in the Start TODAY Facebook group, provides tips for others hoping to shed weight.